Spicy Food Are Key to Lasting Weight Loss

 - Hot peppers appear to decrease appetite.
 This is self-explanatory but decreased eating clearly will help weight loss.

-Hot peppers increase thermogenesis.
+- Hot peppers increase thermogenesis.
 This will increase the calories you burn.
-Do not expect extra pound lost per week, but you might see a pound or two less gained per year.
+Do not expect an extra pound lost per week, but you might see a pound or two less gained per year.

 - Hot peppers have an anti-inflammatory effect.
 They may decrease your knee pain or reduce your risk of heart disease if you eat them regularly and not covered with cheese.
 Talk to your medical provider if you are on aspirin therapy or other blood thinners because capsaicin might increase their effects.

 The bottom line: You can clearly see that hot peppers and spicy foods are a healthy addition to your diet and will likely assist in weight maintenance and loss.
 I recommend it, but too much can cause problems.
 Start slow and raise your hot pepper consumption slowly.
 I recommend fresh peppers or spices, but pill form may be ok if you can’t tolerate the real thing.

 C. Kim et al., “Capsaicin exhibits anti-inflammatory property by inhibiting IkB-a degradation in LPS-stimulated peritoneal macrophages.,” Cell Signal, vol. 15, no. 3, pp. 299–306, Mar.
 2003.
 [PubMed]

 J. Wang, M. Hsu, T. Hsu, and C. Teng, “Antihemostatic and antithrombotic effects of capsaicin in comparison with aspirin and indomethacin.,” Thromb Res, vol. 37, no. 6, pp. 669–79, Mar.
 1985.
 [PubMed]